The Curly Girl Method doesn’t have to be expensive! Here is my inexpensive routine and the products that I use as a wavy lady.

 Below I discuss a little bit more about protein.

-Can I make my wavy hair curly?
-As some women go through the CGM, they will find their wavy hair gets more definition and starts to. form curls and ringlets.
+As some women go through the Curly Girl Method, they will find their wavy hair gets more definition and starts to. form curls and ringlets.
 There’s no guarantee that this will happen – but it can!

-Curly Girl Products for Wavy hair I Love
+Curly Girl Products for Wavy Hair that I LOVE!!

 Below are products that I personally use that are Curly Girl approved products.
 I have linked to them on Amazon, but please be aware that many of these are quite a bit less expensive if you buy them at Target, Walmart, etc.